-Warning: Folder sharing (-v option) doesn't work on OS X and Windows (see https://github.com/docker/docker/issues/4023).
-It should be fixed in future Docker & Boot2Docker releases.
-For now use one of the workarounds mentioned in issue comments or clone Splash repo and customize its Dockerfile.
+Warning: Folder sharing (-v option) may still have issues on OS X and Windows (see https://github.com/docker/docker/issues/4023).
+If you have problems with volumes, use workarounds mentioned in issue comments or clone Splash repo and customize its Dockerfile.